See where your money is going and pay your bills with one free app. Here’s how Prism can help you stay on budget and even increase your credit score.

 Pros and Cons

 The app can also help you to improve your credit.
-By organizing your bill paying activities, there’s far less likelihood you’ll miss a payment on a credit card or other loan.
+By organizing your bill-paying activities, it’s far less likely you’ll miss a payment on a credit card or other loan.
 This will cut down on the number of late payments that may appear on your credit report.

 If you’re interested in using Prism but also want to begin investing, you can use Prism along with the Acorns app.
 Acorns rounds up your purchases and puts the change into an investment account for you.
-Acorns Core, is free for college students and only $1 per month for everyone else.
+Acorns starts at only $3 per month.
 Because Acorns is a robo-advisor, they make investing easy, especially for beginners.
 Read our full Acorns Review to learn more about features and benefits.

 For more information on Prism, or if you’d like to sign up for the app, visit the Prism website.